Using Well-Understood Single-Objective Functions in Multiobjective Black-Box Optimization Test Suites: The Proposed Bi-Objective Test Suites

 \end{enumerate}

-More details about the single functions can be found in Section {\hyperref[index:sec\string-test\string-functions]{\emph{The bbob-biobj Test Functions and Their Properties}}}.
-We however first describe their common properties in the coming sections.

-\subsection{Normalization of Objectives}
+\subsubsection{Normalization of Objectives}

-None of the 55 \code{bbob-biobj} functions is explicitly normalized and the optimization algorithms therefore have to cope with objective values in different ranges.
+None of the 55 \sphinxcode{bbob-biobj} functions is explicitly normalized and the optimization algorithms therefore have to cope with objective values in different ranges.
 Typically, different orders of magnitude between the objective values can be observed.

-However, to facilitate comparison of algorithm performance over different functions, we normalize the objectives based on the ideal and nadir points before calculating the hypervolume indicator \phantomsection {\hyperref[index:bro2016biperf]{\emph{{[}BRO2016biperf{]}}}}.
-Both points can be computed, because the global optimum is known and is unique for the 10 \code{bbob} base functions.
-In the black-box optimization benchmarking setup, however, the values of the ideal and nadir points are not accessible to the optimization algorithm \phantomsection {\hyperref[index:han2016ex]{\emph{{[}HAN2016ex{]}}}}.
+However, to facilitate comparison of algorithm performance over different functions, we suggest to normalize the objectives based on the ideal and nadir points before calculating the hypervolume indicator \citep{bro2016biperf}.
+Both points can be computed, because the global optimum is known and is unique for the used 10 \sphinxcode{bbob} base functions.
+In the black-box optimization benchmarking setup, the algorithm is allowed to use the values of the nadir point as an upper bound on the region of interest in objective space.

-\subsection{Instances}
+\subsubsection{Instances}

-Our test functions are parametrized and instances are instantiations of the underlying parameters (see \phantomsection {\hyperref[index:han2016co]{\emph{{[}HAN2016co{]}}}}).
-The instances for the bi-objective functions are using instances of each single objective function composing the bi-objective one.
+Our proposed test functions are parametrized and their instances are instantiations of the underlying parameters as is done for the \sphinxcode{bbob} functions (see \citet{han2016coco}).
+The instances for the bi-objective functions are obtained using instances of each single-objective function composing the bi-objective one.
 In addition, we assert two conditions: \begin{quote}

-1. The Euclidean distance between the two single-objective optima (also called the extreme optimal points) in the search space is at least \(10^{-4}\).
+1. The Euclidean distance between the two single-objective optimal solutions (also called the extreme solutions) in the search space is at least \(10^{-4}\).

 2. The Euclidean distance between the ideal and the nadir point in the non-normalized objective space is at least \(10^{-1}\). \end{quote}